 - For a third-party app, open the app and look for your account and subscription information in the app's menu.
 If you still can't find information on how to cancel your subscription, you'll need to contact the third-party content provider.

 After you cancel an app subscription, you might still see a charge for the subscription on your next bill.
 This sometimes occurs due to the difference in billing cycles between your T-Mobile account and the third-party services subscription.
 Your monthly subscription begins the day you subscribe, which is most likely different from your T-Mobile bill cycle.
 Charges for third-party service subscriptions, even if canceled mid-subscription, are not prorated.
 If your cancellation occurs after your third-party services subscription cycle begins, but before your wireless bill cycle ends, you'll still have one final subscription charge on your next bill.
-If you feel you were billed in error, contact us.

 Sometimes referred to as Text-to-Give, these become active on your account after you respond to a 4-, 5-, or 6-digit number or short code.
 These can be a one-time donation or a monthly recurring donation depending on what you opt into.
 These charge(s) will be added to your next bill.